dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > So, is it any wonder that I'm a walking sociophysical black-hole, a
 > karmic vortex which you cannot look at whatsoever without being
 > targeted?
 Thanks, America.
 Oh, and I get blamed for everything, but
-> never tell me that I'm a walking dead-star... that practically be
+> never tell me that I'm a walking dead-star... that'd practically be
 > illegal.
 Fascinating!
 Yet, tragic: it can apparently rip families
 > into pieces, WITH ZERO LEGAL CONSEQUENCES.